Skanda298/pwn.college_skandasai/Pondering_paths.md

 pwn.college{QGsGZoFkOOylS2vS-vyINtSVmeX.QXzMDO0wSNwAzNzEzW}
 ```
 ## What I learned
- learned that the ~ shorthand is expanded by Bash into an absolute path to the home directory before a command is executed.
+ learned that the ~ shorthand is an absolute path to the home directory
  I also learned that you must specify a filename, not just a directory, when writing to a location.
-The final solution combined these two pieces of knowledge to successfully meet all the challenge's constraints.

 ## References
 The problem statement and the error messages from the program itself were my guides.